AMERICAN BEARING MANUFACTURERS ASSOCIATION, INC.

 Section 5.
 The Secretary shall keep the minutes of all meetings of the corporation and the Board of Directors, shall have charge of the records of the corporation and perform such other duties as may from time to time be assigned to him by the corporation or the Board of Directors.

 Section 6.
 The Treasurer of the corporation shall perform such duties as are customary to that office.
 The Treasurer shall supervise the collection of all dues, the keeping of proper books of account, and render such statements thereof as may be required by the Board of Directors.

-Article VI - Amendment
+Article VII - Amendment

-The Certificate of Incorporation of the corporation and/or the By-Laws of the corporation shall be subject to amendment by the members of the corporation upon a vote of two-thirds of those present at any meeting called for that purpose and attended by a quorum, provided the notice of the meeting shall contain a statement of the proposed amendment.
+The Certificate of Incorporation of the corporation and/or the By-Laws of the corporation shall be subject to amendment by the members of the corporation upon a vote of majority of those present at any meeting called for that purpose and attended by a quorum, provided the notice of the meeting shall contain a statement of the proposed amendment.